kurnal/vank/README.md

 **Database**
 * Firebase

-##Stategy
+## Stategy
-# 1. Separate Users and Organizations
+* Separate Users and Organizations
-# 2. Design a GUI that gives parties fast and simple access
+* Design a GUI that gives parties fast and simple access
-# 3. Design a rating system for both parties (users and organizations)
+* Design a rating system for both parties (users and organizations)
-# 4. Designed GUI in a way that gives the user the closest organizations first in the stack
+* Designed GUI in a way that gives the user the closest organizations first in the stack

-##Bonus
+## Bonus
 * Learn Angular, TypeScript, Google Maps, Firebase
 * Pinpoint coordinates of the organizations around the users current location